Student Discipline and Appeals

 - Discipline by the Associate Dean for Community Life may be appealed to the Vice President for Student Life, who will respond within one work week after receiving the appeal.

 - Discipline by the Vice President for Student Life may be appealed to the Presidential Appeals Committee.
 The committee will respond to the President within one work week after receiving the appeal.
 The Vice President for Student Life will inform the student of the committee’s final decision.
 The Presidential Appeals Committee is authoritative, and there is no further appeal.
 Specific guidelines for this process may be obtained from the office of the Vice President for Student Life.

 Presidential Appeals Committee

-The Presidential Appeals Committee is the final authority for appeals that follow disciplinary action by the Vice President for Student Development.
+The Presidential Appeals Committee is the final authority for appeals that follow disciplinary action by the Vice President for Student Life.
 The committee, which reports directly to the President, is composed of three faculty members, two staff members and two students.
 The faculty and staff members are appointed by the President, while the students are recommended to the President by the Executive Committee of the Asbury Student Congress.
 The committee is chaired by one of the faculty members; the chair only votes to break a tie.